PSPDFKit/PSPDFKit-Cordova/docs/android/README.md

 If you used the PSPDFKit Cordova plugin previously, you might still have `pspdfkit.license=YOUR LICENSE` set in `local.properties`.
 This is no longer supported.
 Please make sure to migrate this to use `PSPDFKit.setLicenseKey("YOUR LICENSE")`.
+If you are a trial customer, you won't need to call `PSPDFKit.setLicenseKey()` at all.

 ### Error Reporting